 With no menus displayed, the measurement readouts appear far right of the display graticule.
-(See Figure 3-52.)
+(See Figure 3-59.)
 You can display and continuously update as many as four measurements at any one time.
 With any menu displayed, the readouts move to the right side of the graticule area.
+TimeStamp uses the measurement readouts; therefore, turning on FastFrame TimeStamp turns off Measurements and vice versa.

-Measurement 1 is the top readout.
-Measurement 2 is below it, and so forth.
+Measurement 1 is the top readout, Measurement 2 is below it, and so forth.
 Once a measurement readout is displayed in the screen area, it stays in its position even when you remove any measurement readouts above it.